Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 # WBIModuleHarvesterFX

-This resource harvester add the ability to drive Effects, animated textures, and Waterfall.
+This resource harvester adds the ability to drive Effects, animated textures, and Waterfall.

 ## Fields